Dean Castle: Keep

 The Keep was built around 1350 by Sir Robert Boyd's son Sir Thomas Boyd.
 It was built mainly for defence, the walls are 2–3 metres thick, it has few windows, and the original entrance is high above ground level.
 There are no arrowslits in the walls of Dean Castle something which is very rare for a Scottish castle of this time period, all of the shooting was done from the battlements at the top.
 In its current form, the keep houses many artefacts belonging to the Boyd family and medieval times in general, as well as various collections of arms and armour.

 Palace

 The first section of palace was built in the mid 1300s by Sir Robert Boyd (1st Lord Boyd) and his son Sir Thomas Boyd.
+Originally, the Palace of the castle was known as "the place".
 The lands having been given to Sir Robert Boyd for his loyal service in the Scottish Wars for Independence.
 In 1735 an accidental fire started in the kitchen of the palace, this fire then spread onto the thatched roof where it then spread onto the roof of the keep.
 The Castle was a complete ruin after this and had almost two centuries of neglect, although some of the buildings always remained in use.
 The resident of the castle William Boyd, 4th Earl of Kilmarnock had financial problems and could not afford to repair the castle.